rustadadam/PF-GAP/notes.md

 6. Successfully uncorrupted the requirements file that FreshPrince works
     a.
 Needs implementation still: Difficulties -> "RotationForestClassifier is designed to use decision trees as base estimators, but it applies PCA transformations to subsets of the features before training the trees.
 This transformation makes it non-trivial to directly access the leaf indices of the trees because the input data is altered before being passed to the trees."
     b.
 To overcome this, I implemented a custom method.
 It now works, though we should talk through the process.
+7. Added a ton of distance measures.
+    a.
+Added them to the testing pipeline as well b.